 How is ERCOT Funded?

-As of April 2021, ERCOT states that it is funded by a System Administration Fee of 55.5¢ per megawatt-hour (MWh), which is 0.0555¢ per kilowatt-hour (kWh).
-For most Texans, this means around 50-60¢ of your electricity bill is going to fund ERCOT every month.
+As of April 2021, ERCOT states that it is funded by a System Administration Fee of 55.5 per megawatt-hour (MWh).
+For most Texans, this means around .4% or $.50-$.60 of your bill is going to fund ERCOT every month.

 It's important to note that ERCOT does not dictate these prices.
 The PUCT sets electricity prices for ERCOT and other utility providers in the state.